50 good technical skills for a CV, plus tips & examples

 3. Match your skills with what the job requires, and feature these skills in your CV:

-Now that you have selected the right technical skill set to show that you are a qualified candidate, you need to strategically place those necessary skills in your CV skills section, work experience section and in your CV summary or objective section.
+Now that you have selected the right technical skill set to show that you are a qualified candidate, you need to strategically place those necessary skills in your CV skills section, work experience section and in your CV summary or objective for CV section.

 CV skills section